milindthakur177/braintumordetection/README.md

 Model used is Densenet201

-Model is converted to tflite for mobile deployment purpose.
+Model is converted to tflite format for mobile deployment purpose.